SierraDavis2000/Home-Garden-Manager/README.md

 ## Description

-A site that allows plant enthusiasts to easily find care instructions for plants they own, as well as contribute to the plant database, and create logs to track their plant watering.
+A site that allows plant enthusiasts to easily find care instructions for plants they own, as well as contribute to the plant database, and create logs to track their plant watering activity.

 Created with JavaScript, Node.js, MySQL, Handlebars, CSS, with Sequelize, Express.js, Express-Session, and bcrypt packages.